The Shonkin Sag in central Montana is one of the most spectacular

 Present-day streams and rivers are indicated by blue lines; the black

 lines are roads which are passable in dry weather.
 Some of the

-roads are not recommended in wet weather.
+in wet weather.

 Actually there are several distinct parts of the Sag, indicated by the